bryanwweber/orbital-mechanics-notes/orbital-maneuvers/phasing-maneuvers.md

 ## Returning At A Later Time

-As shown in {numref}`fig:phasing-orbit-increase-period`, two spacecraft are initially on Orbit 1.
+As shown in @fig:phasing-orbit-increase-period, two spacecraft are initially on Orbit 1.
 The chase or interceptor spacecraft is at the point marked _Impulse Point_ and the target spacecraft is _behind_ the chase craft in the orbit.

 :::{figure} ../images/phasing-orbit-increase-period.svg
 :width: 75%